The 25 Best Restaurants On The Planet

-Europe took home the majority of the prizes, with 28 spots going to restaurants in European countries.
-Spain had three restaurants in the top ten.
+There were a few newcomers this year, including Melbourne’s Attica, which made its first ever appearance at the number 21 spot.

-We rounded up the top 25, but you can view the full list here (or click here for a copy of the guide).
+We rounded up the top 25, but you can view the full list here (or click here for their complete methodology).

 Paris, France